Back to Blog

 7. Permanent buydowns (paying points) make sense if you're keeping the loan 5+ years

 Buydowns are one of those tools that most buyers don't know about until someone explains them.
 Now you know.
-If you want to see what a buydown looks like on your specific deal, schedule a call with me and I'll run the numbers.
-You can also explore your loan program options to see which product fits best.
+If you want to see what a buydown looks like on your specific deal, reach out or schedule a call with me and I'll run the numbers.
+You can also explore your loan program options to see which product fits your situation.

 Written by